DiggerFlight/DiggerFlight.PcnAcnCalculator/README.md

 With the following Test results:
 ![Test Results](TestResults.PNG)

-And as a final word the Airfield Operation json needs to look like (include) this:
+The Data for the Airfield is available on all the AIPs And as a final word the Airfield Operation json needs to look like (include) this:
 ```json
 {